Updated: April 27, 2020

 NYC Small Business Continuity Loan Program

-NYC businesses with fewer than 100 employees impacted by COVID-19 and experiencing a decrease in sales of 25% or more will be eligible for interest-free loans up to $75,000 to help mitigate losses in profit.
+NYC businesses with fewer than 100 employees who have seen sales decreases of 25% or more will be eligible to apply for zero interest loans of up to $75,000 to help ensure business continuity.

 To be eligible businesses must: